burkeholland/quick-start/src/chapters/chapter2.md

 - **app.css**: This file contains global styles for your app
 - **app.js**: This file sets up your application's starting module and initializes the app

+> Jen: Have people open up `app.js` at this point so you can show people how control transfers from `app.js` to `login.xml`.
+It'll act as a segue into the next section.

 ### UI Components

 First let's take a look at the UI components.
 You'll find several folders in app/views.
 Each folder contains one page of your app: list, login, and register are there already.
 If you look at app/views/login, you'll see three files:

+> Jen: I think we should start with the view model file not there, and just put everything in the code-behind file.
+As is someone will wonder why there is a file called “view-model”, and we don't want to give the explanation yet.

 login-view-model.js
 login.js
 login.xml

+> Jen: There needs to be an exercise here.
+Personally I'd have the `login.xml` file start with some very simple content in the start branch (like, just the logo), and you could have people paste in the form here.

 In login.xml, you'll find the XML markup that creates your presentation tier.
 Notice the creation of Images, Borders, TextFields, and Buttons.
 These are all UI elements that can be used in a NativeScript app, constructed with XML.
 Learn more about the UI components available in your app [here](http://docs.nativescript.org/ui-with-xml).

 ### Navigation models

+> Jen: I think a discussion of code-behind files needs to come before navigation.
+As is, someone is going to open up `login.js` and have no idea what's going on.
+Personally I would start `login.js` completely empty and use it as an opportunity to explain CommonJS (`require()` and `export`).
+Have an exercise that adds a `loaded` function, then one that ties the `<Button>`'s `tap` event to a function, THEN discuss navigation.

 While our Groceries app doesn't use complex navigation strategies, you have several available to you to leverage.
 Out of the box, you can use: